Plantius/mc_modpack_creator/README.md

 ## TODO

+- Correctly download dependencies for mods that have them
+- Check if a mod is already in the project
 - Add `View mods` menu
 - Validate user input more robustly.
 - Expand the menu with additional options.